IUSCA/bioloop/docs/upload.md

 2. Validating MD5 checksum of the file, once it has been processed by the worker.

 ## 7. Retry
-1. Upon encountering retryable exceptions, the `process_uploads` worker retries itself 3 times before failing.
+1. Upon encountering retryable exceptions, the `process_upload` worker retries itself 3 times before failing.
 2. The script `manage_pending_uploads.py`, which is scheduled to run every 24 hours, looks for uploads that are pending (`status != COMPLETE`), and retries the ones which have been pending for less than 24 hours.
 Other uploads are marked as FAILED, and their resources are deleted.